Ghost Orchid Facts

 The breathtaking Ghost Orchid also holds yet another distinction.
 That holds true due to the fact that its physical nature remains extremely uncommon among Monocots.
 Its leaves and stem have been reduced to almost non-existence.

 As a result, the great majority of its mass now holds a most bizarre-seeming appearance.
-In point of fact, most of its form now consists of its many branching, root-like roots.
+In point of fact, most of its form now consists of its many branching, hair-like roots.
 Finally, it’s also pollinated almost exclusively by a variety of moths, further distinguishing it.